 Receive Polling

-This sample demonstrates data communication with a PC terminal using UART polling.
+This sample demonstrates data communication with a PC terminal using UART in polling mode.

-The PC terminal program (for example PUTTY or UartAssist) transmits data, the SoC detects the received data cyclically within the main program and sends the same data back to the PC terminal, and the corresponding information can be seen in the PC interrupt program.
+By sending data using a PC terminal program (such as PUTTY or UartAssist), the SoC continuously checks for incoming data within the main program and sends the same data back to the PC terminal.
+The PC terminal program allows users to observe the data response from the SoC.

 Requirements